Racism whistleblower Azeem Rafiq admits his shame over anti-Semitic messages

 “I will continue to front up and own any more mistakes I have made.”

+Hales said in a statement to The Sun: “In 2009, I attended a New Year’s Eve musical tribute fancy dress party.
+I dressed in tribute to my musical hero, Tupac Shakur, someone who I’ve admired from childhood and, at the time, did not realise the offensive nature of this.

+“I echo my statement from earlier in the week and stress how much I deplore racism and discrimination in all its forms.”

-Board of Deputies of British Jews president Marie Van Der Zyl said Rafiq would be well aware of the upset his comments will have caused.
+Reacting to Rafiq’s comments, Board of Deputies of British Jews president Marie Van Der Zyl said he would be well aware of the upset his comments he will have caused.

 “Azeem Rafiq has suffered terribly at the hands of racists in cricket so he will well understand the hurt this exchange will cause to Jews who have supported him,” said Van Der Zyl.